Profession: 19th US President

-- 1876-11-07 President Rutherford B. Hayes and Samuel J. Tilden claim presidential victory as Tilden (D) wins election but Electoral college selects Hayes (R)
+- 1876-11-07 President Rutherford B. Hayes and challenger Samuel J. Tilden claim presidential victory as Tilden (D) wins popular vote but Electoral College votes are disputed with Hayes (R)

-- 1877-01-25 Congress determines presidential election between Rutherford B. Hayes and Samuel J. Tilden
+- 1877-01-25 Congress establishes the Electoral Commission to determine the disputed presidential election between Rutherford B. Hayes and Samuel J. Tilden

 - 1877-03-18 US President Rutherford B. Hayes appoints Frederick Douglass marshal of Washington, D.C.

 - 1877-04-27 Rutherford B. Hayes removes Federal troops from Louisiana, Reconstruction ends